• Features

 Then, click on the Send Email button and wait for a few seconds.
 Go to your inbox and see if you’ve received the email.

-If the email is in the spam folder, you’ll need to add an SPF record to DNS settings.
+If the email is in the spam folder, you’ll need to add an SPF record to the DNS settings.

 If the test fails, return to the previous step to check that your SMTP credentials are correct.
 You’ll also need to check your SPF and DKIM records (see the next step).

-5. Set up an SPF record (optional)
+5. Set up an SPF record

 Here’s an example of an SPF record: